canerceliktas/nrf5_BLE_Services_and-Characteristics_with_Peripheral/README.md

 I created two services and three characteristics.

-Service_1 = It contains the Analog-Digital conversion results on AIN0.
+Service_1 = It contains a Characteristic which shows the Analog-Digital conversion results on AIN0.

  * Characteristic_1 = It shows digital output of AIN0 pin.